 Ada 2012

-Below is an brief survey of the more important enhancements that the ARG is discussing, and that are likely to appear in Ada 2012.
+Below is an brief survey of the more important enhancements in Ada 2012.
 These enhancements can be grouped as follows:

-The most important enhancements are those directly related to correctness, namely the introduction of more powerful assertion mechanisms in the language: pre- and postconditions for subprograms, global assertions, type invariants, are other mechanisms that encourage the programmer to better specify the meaning of the code they write, and allow the run-time to verify that this meaning is in fact obeyed.
+The most important enhancements are those directly related to correctness, namely the introduction of more powerful assertion mechanisms in the language: pre- and postconditions for subprograms, type invariants, and subtype predicates are other mechanisms that encourage the programmer to better specify the meaning of the code they write, and allow the run-time to verify that this meaning is in fact obeyed.
 These “programming by contract” features will also be useful for static analysis tools.

 There are a number of enhancements to the container library, including task-safe queues, and bounded containers that do not use dynamic allocation.